-We hope to provide some insight and tips to helping your dog be the best version of him/herself.
+We hope to provide some insight and tips for helping your dog be the best version of him/herself.

 Be sure to take your dog to the vet for an introductory visit.
 Take your vetting booklet from your rescue.
 If this vet is new to you, do your research to ensure you are compatible.

 Most “issues” we hear about, stem from a lack of human involvement or understanding.
 Dogs can’t speak to us in a traditional sense, and it’s important that we try to understand what they are telling us and figure out how to navigate.
 We have people telling us they are great trainers and they don’t need a professional.
 We also realize parents home-school their kids.
-But, with kids, there is still a curriculum, a program, government accountability, a structure in place, resources available to the parents: it is an alternative approach to education, but no less of an investment.
+But, with kids, there is still a curriculum, a program, government accountability, a structure in place and resources available to the parents.
+It is an alternative approach to education, but no less of an investment.

 If someone wants to train their pet at home, our initial response is that of worry, but if they are putting a truly structured program in place, so be it.
 It is not acceptable to lump basic things like “sit” or general commands into a proper training investment in your dog.
-If you love your dog, your family and you want to follow through on your commitments, there should be no hesitation to investing in your canine family member.
+If you love your dog and your family and you want to follow through on your commitments, there should be no hesitation in investing in your canine family member.

-Through your phone screening, you agreed to doing things for your dog: are you following through?
+Through your phone screening, you agreed to do things for your dog: Are you following through?
 Are they alone too much?
 Did you hire that daily dog walker that you promised?
-Did you actually take up jogging to help the dog burn off some energy.
-Topics that were discussed in the screening process, where factors in determining the right home for the dog.
+Did you actually take up jogging to help the dog burn off some energy?
+Topics that were discussed in the screening process were factors in determining the right home for the dog.
 Simply, if you stated you were going to do these things, do them.
 Most of our applications state that they would only give up a dog due to “biting”, however, we have had dogs surrendered due to being shy, leash reactive, vomiting, doesn’t like to play fetch, and on and on.
 These are things that people can easily work through, but instead, they give up.
-It’s incredibly disappointing to a rescue organization to get a dog returned due to lack of effort.
+It’s incredibly disappointing for a rescue organization to get a dog returned due to lack of effort.
 These dogs have sometimes had tragic pasts, and part of the rescue process is to give them a better life.